 Three years after the release of the HD 660S, Sennheiser is back with a refresh: the HD 660S2.
 Billed as a successor to the original high-end headphones but with a more “relaxed” sound, this new entry has much to prove.
 Does it offer a compelling reason to buy over the rest of the Sennheiser stable?

-Editor’s note: This article was updated on September 25, 2023, to update the charts to the new tool.
+Editor’s note: This article was updated on December 12, 2024, to repair links, formatting.

 The Sennheiser HD 660S2 is for anyone looking for a set of open-back headphones that perform well for music listening and don’t overemphasize the highs.
 This product is meant for a quiet home office or computer area.